FAQ: Frequently-asked questions

 Q: I just want to ride 2,000 kms and not mess about with checkpoints.
 Can I?

-A: No, not on this rally.
+A: No, not at this rally.
 If that's all you want to do you don't need to enter the TT, just go out one weekend and have a long ride.
 To earn the TT2000 rally badge you need both minimums - 2,000 kms AND the minimum points.
 There are other rallies in New Zealand that cater for those who just want to ride from A to B.

 Q: Why have the points and what relevance are they?